Theory of functional connections applied to quadratic and nonlinear programming under equality constraints: Quadratic programming with the second constrained expression

-The version R2019a of MATLAB \verb"quadprog" is an improved version over the R2016b one.
+The version R2019a of MATLAB \texttt{quadprog} is an improved version over the R2016b one.
 However, the algorithms adopted are still the same (MATLAB descriptions): \begin{itemize} \item {\bf interior-point-convex}.
 This algorithm attempts to follow a path that is strictly inside the constraints.
 It uses a presolve module to remove redundancies and to simplify the problem by solving for components that are straightforward.
-The algorithm has different implementations for a sparse Hessian matrix $H$ and for a dense matrix. \item {\bf trust-region-reflective}.
-This algorithm is a subspace trust-region method based on the interior-reflective Newton method described in \cite{quadprog}.
-Each iteration involves the approximate solution of a large linear system using the method of preconditioned conjugate gradients (PCG). \end{itemize} The R2019a MATLAB version of \verb"quadprog" is an improved version that fully satisfies the equality constraints.
-Therefore, an unfair\footnote{While ``quadprog'' is a MATLAB built-in function, coded in C and, most likely, highly optimized while the proposed QP solution by TFC is a MATLAB script, which is interpreted by MATLAB, line by line, for his execution.} speed tests comparison between QP solved by TFC and the current version of \verb"quadprog" has produced the results shown in Table \ref{speed}.
+The algorithm has different implementations for a sparse Hessian matrix $\B{H}$ and for a dense matrix. \item {\bf trust-region-reflective}.
+This algorithm is a subspace trust-region method based on the interior-reflective Newton's method described in \cite{quadprog}.
+Each iteration involves the approximate solution of a large linear system using the method of preconditioned conjugate gradients (PCG). \end{itemize} The current R2019a MATLAB version of \texttt{quadprog} fully satisfies the equality constraints.
+Therefore, unfair\footnote{The \texttt{quadprog} is a MATLAB built-in function, which is coded in C and (most likely) highly optimized; whereas the proposed QP solution by TFC is computed by using a MATLAB script, which is line-by-line interpreted by MATLAB for its execution.} speed tests have produced the time results shown in Table \ref{speed2}, comparing the TFC with the current version of MATLAB's \texttt{quadprog}.

-The time (in msec) shown in Table \ref{speed} is the average elapsed time obtained in $N = 10,000$ tests, where the input variables ($Q$, $\B{c}$, $A$, and $\B{b}$) were randomly generated for various values of $n$ and the number of equality constraints ($m$).
+The average elapsed time $\Delta t$ (in msec) in Table \ref{speed2} is obtained via $10000$ tests, where the input data ($\B{Q}$, $\B{c}$, $\B{A}$, and $\B{b}$) were randomly generated for various values of $n$ and $m$ (the number of variables and equality constraints, respectively).
 The time does not take into account the elapsed time to generate the input variables.
-Therefore, they represent just the time for the algorithm to solve the QP problem.
-To quantify the speed gain obtained using TFC solution, the time ratio gain is also provided.
+Therefore, it represents only the time for the algorithm to solve QP problem.
+To quantify the speed gain obtained by using the TFC over the MATLAB's \texttt{quadprog}, the time ratio gain is also provided.

+We remark here that due to the reduction in sizes of both the free vector and coefficient matrix, this second approach (with the second constrained expression) is much faster than the first approach (in Section \ref{ibelt}) while giving the same exact solution.